-Baptism (sometimes called “Christening”) is a symbol which marks entry into the Christian Church and our commitment to being a follower of Jesus throughout our lives.
-It is our most significant symbol, marking entry into the Christian Church and our commitment to being a follower of Jesus throughout our lives.
+Baptism (sometimes called “Christening”) is our most significant symbol, which marks entry into the Christian Church and our commitment to being a follower of Jesus throughout our lives.

 Those who are going to be baptised make promises about their intention to follow Jesus and are then immersed in, or splashed with, water.
 As the words of the baptism service say: